wmgeolab/gbDocs/docs/docs/40-qgis-user-manual/georeferencing-workflow.md

 7. Trace the area with vertexes just like you did with the original polygon.
 Once you have returned to the starting point of this new polygon, hover over the starting point and press with two fingers to close the polygon.
 <img width="515" height="370" alt="image" src="https://github.com/user-attachments/assets/001f2799-a6ef-4da3-aae4-31d44a5619cc" />

-8. Give the new polygon an id number.
+8. Give the new polygon a **temporary** id number.
+The ID column will later be deleted once the rest of the required fields are entered.

 Here is where you would stop if you only need to create an adjacent polygon using the snapping tool.
 If you would like to merge the polygons, continue to step 9.